notRobot200/automatic_speech_recognition/README.md

 # automatic_speech_recognition

-📌 Overview
+📌 Overview:

-Automatic Speech Recognition (ASR) is a system that converts spoken language into text using machine learning models.
+## Automatic Speech Recognition (ASR) is a system that converts spoken language into text using machine learning models.
 This project implements ASR using state-of-the-art deep learning techniques.

 🚀 Features